Is It Legal To Pay For Online Reviews?

 You ask yourself, “Is it legal to pay for online reviews or post fake ones?”
 But decide not to look it up.
 And then, in a moment of weakness, frustration takes your wheel and you screed-type some nasty feedback on a competitor’s listing.
 Your (misguided) rationale?
 Well, if I trash competing products, more people are likely to find me!

 This type of thinking is wrong thinking.
 Being a rogue, fake-review-dispensing troll will bring you 99 problems, and a possible FTC sanction IS one.

 Fake reviews fall clearly into the “unfair and deceptive marketing” strike zone.
 And depending on the circumstances, you could be sued for trade libel — and lose.

 You’ve vested a lot in your e-commerce business.
 Protect your efforts by teaming up with an experienced attorney with a nuanced understanding of:

 - The online private label market niche;

 - FTC and FDA guidelines; in addition to

 Our focus areas (FTC compliance, review defamation, online intellectual property, et cetera) line up perfectly with what Internet businesses need to grow and earn.

 We’ve answered the question “Is it legal to pay for online reviews?”
-Interesting in learning more about Internet business law?
+Interested in learning more about Internet business law?
 Yes?
-Then head here.
+Head here.